brimdata/zed/docs/lake/design.md

 but instead of snapshotting updates into a snapshot ZNG file, the snapshots are committed to the journal sub-pool.
 In this way, commit histories can be rolled up and organized by the pool key.
-Likewise, retention policies based on the pool key can remove not just data segments from the main pool but also data segments in the journal pool comprising commit segment data that falls outside of the retention boundary.
+Likewise, retention policies based on the pool key can remove not just data objects from the main pool but also data objects in the journal pool comprising committed data that falls outside of the retention boundary.

 #### Journal Concurrency Control